Logoi-Linguistics/Logoi-Linguistics/README.md

 # Linguistic Preliminaries

-Logoi was inspired by a daydream about turning spoken languages into functional/logic programming languages.
+Logoi was inspired by a daydream about using spoken languages as functional/logic programming languages.

 Logoi is the curious offspring of many months spent blissfully contemplating the written works by <a target="_blank" href="https://plato.stanford.edu/entries/church/">Church</a> & <a target="_blank" href="https://plato.stanford.edu/entries/quine/">Quine</a>:
 1. Removing the parentheses from Lisp has proven to improve upon the readability of Lisp.
 2. Removing the Prolog from Prolog has proven to improve upon the readability of Prolog.
-3. A JavaScript/WebAssembly editor implementation provides instant access to a REPL, CLI, and IDE.
+3. A JavaScript/WebAssembly editor implementation provides (near) instant access to a REPL, CLI, and IDE.

 Logoi file formatting follows two distinct aesthetic dicta: